alibaba/arthas/tutorials/katacoda/command-jfr-en/intro.md

 - Supports JDK 6+
 - Supports Linux/Mac/Windows

-This tutorial takes a simple application as an example to demonstrate the the usage of profiler.
+This tutorial takes a simple application as an example to demonstrate the the usage of jfr.

 * Github: https://github.com/alibaba/arthas
 * Docs: https://arthas.aliyun.com/doc/en